-No joke, Yosemite probably has the most dramatic granite cliffs and majestic collection of waterfalls in the USA (and maybe even the world).
-Getting to witness them in person is unmissable and unforgettable.
-I’ve been to Yosemite five times now and I keep going back, so I know you’re going to have a wonderful time here.
+I’ve been to Yosemite a whopping seven times now (and I keep going back), so I know you’re going to have a wonderful time here!
 No matter what season it is, Yosemite makes for a great weekend destination.
-If you have only one day to spend in the park, make the stops mentioned in this post your priority.
-Whether you’re a first-timer or a frequent visitor looking for new ideas on things to see at Yosemite National Park, this list is for you.
+If you have only one day to spend in the park, make the stops mentioned in this post your priority!

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!